ssingikulam/Getting-And-Cleaning-Data/README.md

     Appropriately labels the data set with descriptive variable names.
     From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+The script used for this purpose is rn_analysis.R.
+This executes all the steps detailed above and finally writes a tidy file called "tidy_data.txt"